Solar Energy Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 By End-User: Residential Segment Accelerates Despite Challenges

-Utility-scale projects held 52.11% of 2024 deployments thanks to economies of scale, evidenced by the United States adding 41.4 GW of large-site capacity that year.
-Developers leverage land-lease pricing, bulk procurement and improved tracker designs to undercut wholesale price benchmarks.
+Utility-scale projects held 52.11% of 2024 deployments thanks to economies of scale, evidenced by the United States adding 41.4 GW of large-scale capacity that year.
+Developers leverage land-lease pricing, bulk procurement, and improved tracker designs to undercut wholesale price benchmarks.
 Yet the residential segment is poised for the fastest growth at 23.23% CAGR from 2025-2030, even after a 32% volume dip in 2024 amid elevated interest rates.
 Lower financing costs projected from mid-2025 and rising electricity tariffs are expected to restore household paybacks.

-Community solar bridges residential carbon goals and utility economics, hitting a record 1,745 MWdc in 2024 driven by New York policies.[2]Solar Energy Industries Association, “U.S. Solar Market Insight 2025,” seia.org Commercial and industrial rooftops grew 8% in 2024, supported by corporate decarbonization commitments and demand from AI data centers.
-Battery attach rates reached 35% of new residential installs, up from 21% in 2022, illustrating how storage is re-defining value in the solar energy market.
+Community solar bridges residential carbon goals and utility economics, hitting a record 1,745 MWdc in 2024, driven by New York policies.
+Commercial and industrial rooftops grew 8% in 2024, supported by corporate decarbonization commitments and demand from AI data centers.
+Battery attach rates reached 35% of new residential installs, up from 21% in 2022, illustrating how storage is redefining value in the solar energy market.

-Global Solar Energy Market
+Solar Energy Market: Market Share by End-user

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Note: Segment share of all individual segment available on report purchase
+Note: Segment shares of all individual segments available upon report purchase

 Geography Analysis

 Asia-Pacific retained a 64.11% capacity share in 2024, underpinned by China’s 277.57 GW annual addition and a cumulative 885.68 GW fleet.
 Gigafactories across Jiangsu and Anhui provinces supply more than 80% of global wafers, reinforcing the region’s upstream dominance.
-India secured third place worldwide with 30.7 GW of new capacity in 2024, a 145% jump, as tender pipelines align with its 2070 carbon-neutrality pledge(3)SolarPower Europe, “Global Market Outlook 2025,” solarpowereurope.org.
-Japan, South Korea, and Taiwan are piloting floating and agrivoltaic models to bypass land constraints, while Australia’s rooftop penetration tops 37% of free-standing dwellings, demonstrating the breadth of strategies inside the region’s portion of the solar energy market.
+India secured third place worldwide with 30.7 GW of new capacity in 2024, a 145% jump, as tender pipelines align with its 2070 carbon-neutrality pledge.[3]SolarPower Europe, “Global Market Outlook 2025,” solarpowereurope.org Japan, South Korea, and Taiwan are piloting floating and agrivoltaic models to bypass land constraints, while Australia’s rooftop penetration tops 37% of free-standing dwellings, demonstrating the breadth of strategies inside the region’s portion of the solar energy market.

 The Middle East & Africa is the fastest-growing territory, expected to clock a 24.36% CAGR through 2030.
 Regional renewables capacity reached 30.3 GW by end-2024, more than doubling since 2020, with the UAE at 6.3 GW, Egypt at 4.6 GW, and Saudi Arabia at 4.5 GW.
 Competitive auction bids under USD 0.013/kWh spur mega-scale solar, and national hydrogen roadmaps target 236 GW of combined renewable capacity by 2030.
 These ambitions reshape trade flows as Gulf exporters plan ammonia corridors to Europe and Asia.

 North America and Europe remain critical to global demand.
 The United States installed nearly 50 GWdc in 2024, making up 66% of new utility generation that year.
-Domestic manufacturing incentives and AI-driven corporate PPAs underpin the growth outlook but grid congestion around key hubs such as PJM and CAISO poses near-term challenges.
+Domestic manufacturing incentives and AI-driven corporate PPAs underpin the growth outlook, but grid congestion around key hubs such as PJM and CAISO poses near-term challenges.
 Europe built 65 GWdc in 2024 and is forecast to exceed 70 GWdc in 2025 despite rising curtailment in Spain and Germany.
-Enhanced interconnectors, grid-scale batteries and market-design reforms are therefore high on the policy agenda to protect the region’s share of the solar energy market.
+Enhanced interconnectors, grid-scale batteries, and market-design reforms are therefore high on the policy agenda to protect the region’s share of the solar energy market.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.